Medical City Dallas benefits from the partnership with El Centro College.

 HCA’s Texas 2-Step Nursing Pathways Program funds the associate degree nursing program for employees in partnership with El Centro, as well a bachelor’s degree nursing program.

-According to job growth projections by the U.S. Department of Labor Bureau of Labor Statistics (BLS) through 2022, health-related occupations will add the most new jobs to the economy – nearly one-third of the total increase, or about 5 million jobs.
-Fourteen of the top 20 fastest growing jobs listed by America’s Career Infonet through 2022 are in health care occupations.
-Registered nurses are #6 in Money – U.S. News and World Report’s Best 100 Jobs overall and #4 for its Best Health Care Jobs.
+According to job growth projections by the U.S. Department of Labor Bureau of Labor Statistics (BLS) through 2022, health-related occupations will add the most new jobs to the economy — nearly one-third of the total increase, or about 5 million jobs.
+Fourteen of the top 20 fastest-growing jobs listed by America’s Career Infonet through 2022 are in health care occupations.
+Registered nurses are No. 6 in Money — U.S. News and World Report’s Best 100 Jobs overall and No. 4 for its Best Health Care Jobs.